Consult the medication dictionary to quickly obtain detailed information

 Despite its many virtues, air-conditioning can have certain harmful effects on health.

 The use of air-conditioning is usually recommended for seasonal allergy sufferers, as it limits exposure to pollen present in the air outside.
-This pollen is responsible for seasonal allergy symptoms.
-However, air-conditioning systems, especially if they are poorly maintained, can contain a high concentration of dust and pollen, thus promoting contact with allergens which cause symptoms to worsen.
+Pollen is responsible for seasonal allergy symptoms.
+However, cooling systems, especially if they are poorly maintained, can contain a high concentration of dust and pollen, thus promoting contact with allergens causing symptoms to worsen.

-Moreover, for certain people suffering from allergic rhinitis or other respiratory problems, it is mould (microscopic fungus) that causes the unpleasant symptoms.
-Mould releases spores in the air that are then inhaled by people who are hypersensitive, namely children, the elderly, and people who have health issues (weakened immune system, asthma, severe allergies, other respiratory diseases, etc.).
+Moreover, for certain people suffering from allergic rhinitis or other respiratory problems, it is mould (microscopic fungus) that causes unpleasant symptoms.
+Mould releases spores in the air that are then inhaled by people who are hypersensitive to them, namely children, the elderly, and people who have health issues (weakened immune system, asthma, severe allergies, other respiratory diseases, etc.).

 It is possible for an air-conditioner to house germs, including viruses, bacteria, and fungus (or mould).
 This can promote respiratory infections that are more or less serious, ranging from a simple cold to legionellosis, for example.

 Legionellosis is a rare, but serious lung infection that is potentially deadly.
 The Legionella bacteria, which is responsible for the infection, sometimes takes up residence in air-conditioning systems.
 This can be explained by the fact that it spreads more easily in the presence of warm and stagnant water.
 Some air-conditioning systems use circuits cooled with water.
-Bacteria multiplies and is then released into the air.
-Legionellosis is contracted by breathing droplets of contaminated water.
+Bacteria multiply and are then released into the air.
+Legionellosis is contracted by breathing in droplets of contaminated water.

 People with asthma may see their health affected after exposure to air-conditioning.
-Cold is among the factors that trigger typical asthma symptoms such as coughing, wheezing, and shortness of breath.
+The cold is one of the factors that trigger typical asthma symptoms such as coughing, wheezing, and shortness of breath.
 Additionally, prolonged exposure to air-conditioning can contribute to worsening asthma and to the development of lung infections resulting from this condition.

 Therefore, depending on the context, air-conditioning could be beneficial or harmful to respiratory disease sufferers.

-Air-conditioning that is set too cold can lead to or worsen other health symptoms and problems.
+Air-conditioning that is set at too high an intensity can lead to or worsen other symptoms and health issues.
 Here are some examples:

 Your message has been sent.